Moir\'e Artifact Reduction in Grating Interferometry Using Multiple Harmonics and Total Variation Regularization: Methods

 The attenuation, differential-phase, and dark-field images are found by comparing each pixel's fit parameters between the reference and sample acquisitions, shown in Equations \ref{eq:single_harmonic_attenuation}, \ref{eq:single_harmonic_dpc}, and \ref{eq:single_harmonic_darkfield}.

-The parameters are easily fit by forming a linear least squares problem by separating $\phi_1^{r,s}$ from the $\frac{2\pi x_g}{W}$ using the angle addition formula and minimizing the sum squared error of each pixel between the predicted intensity, $\hat{I}^{\: r,s}_1(x_g)$, and the measured intensity, $I_m^{r,s}(x_g)$ \cite{bib:Marathe}.
+The parameters are easily fit by forming a linear least squares problem by separating $\phi_1^{r,s}$ from the $\frac{2\pi x_g}{W}$ using the angle addition formula and minimizing the sum-squared error of each pixel between the predicted intensity, $\hat{I}^{\: r,s}_1(x_g)$, and the measured intensity, $I_m^{r,s}(x_g)$ \cite{bib:Marathe}.

 There are multiple assumptions used in the analysis.
 First, nominal values of $x_g$ are typically used.
 That is to say, the phase steps are assumed to be evenly spaced.
 However, inaccuracies in grating position resulting from motor positional accuracy or system vibrations lead to remnant oscillations in the fit parameters found in Equation \ref{eq:single_harmonic_fit}.
 Additionally, we assumed that the fringe pattern was perfectly sinusoidal, with only a single harmonic, but diffraction is highly complex, with many harmonics contributing to the produced interference pattern \cite{bib:HidrovoMeyerRSI, bib:MeyerDeySciRep2024}.
 Because we have a finite number of phase steps, the presence of multiple harmonics also leads to oscillations in the fitted visibility, even if the phase steps are truly evenly spaced.
-Since the oscillations in the fit parameters are not perfectly aligned between the sample and reference fringe patterns, there are substantial remnant grating fringes in the attenuation, differential-phase, and dark-field images.
+Since the oscillations in the fit parameters are not perfectly aligned between the sample and reference fringe patterns, there are substantial Moiré artifacts in the attenuation, differential-phase, and dark-field images, which appear as remnant grating fringes.